asaokamei/AmidaMVC/demo4-cms/index.md

 Using Framework Variables
 -------------------------

+Current implementation uses pure PHP as template system.
+Just include PHP code anywhere in PHP file as well as in markdown text, or just simple text files.
+All of the files are included to AmidaMVC framework as PHP code.

 get base URL
 : baseURL: '<?php echo $_ctrl->getBaseUrl(); ?>'.
 : ../bootstrap: '<?php echo $_ctrl->getBaseUrl( '../bootstrap' ); ?>'.